arredondojullianjoseph/mmpa-decay-solver/README.md

 - Toy decay chains, not real cross sections; real cross sections and flux require the coupled neutronics model.
 - Multi-time evaluation from one factorization is not implemented; MMPA still factors once per time point.
 - No interval-length sweep on the absorber chain yet.
+The order sweep above varies MMPA order at a fixed time grid; it does not vary the absorber's interval length, which is the actual result the absorber case needs.

 ## Repository layout